ApolloScapeAuto/dataset-api/README.md

 # Toolkit for ApolloScape Dataset

 ## Introduction
 This is a repo of toolkit for dataset of [ApolloScape ECCV challenge](apolloscape.auto/ECCV/index.html).
-It include three tasks, lanemark segmentation, online self-localization, 3D car instance understanding.
+It include three tasks, **lanemark segmentation, online self-localization, 3D car instance understanding**.
 Some example videos and images are shown below:

 ### Lanemark segmentation:
 ![](./examples/lanemark-segmentation.gif)